Colombian Emerald Mines – Sub-Distinctions

 All Colombian mines share these features:

-- Host rock: Hydrothermal veins in Cretaceous black shales/phyllites; no
+- Host rock: Hydrothermal veins in Cretaceous black shales/phyllites; no nearby igneous rocks; purely sediment-hosted

-nearby igneous rocks; purely sediment-hosted - Brine: NaCl-saturated hydrothermal fluid at ~300°C in a thrust-belt setting
+- Brine: NaCl-saturated hydrothermal fluid at ~300°C in a thrust-belt setting

-- Three-phase inclusions: Liquid + gas + halite (NaCl) cube; the halite is
+- Three-phase inclusions: Liquid + gas + halite (NaCl) cube; the halite is the critical discriminator from ALL other emerald origins worldwide, as no other major source traps NaCl cubes in three-phase inclusions [1]

-major source traps NaCl cubes in three-phase inclusions [1] - Chromophore: Cr³⁺ ± V³⁺; ratio varies by mine; affects colour tone
+- Chromophore: Cr³⁺ ± V³⁺; ratio varies by mine; affects colour tone

 - Li content: <200 ppmw; shared with Afghan and Pakistani emerald [1][2]